 Students may secure their offer of admission by following the instructions below.

-- Submit your Enrollment Deposit Form along with a $200 enrollment deposit online by logging into myUCF (freshmen only).
+- Submit your Enrollment Deposit Form and non-refundable $200 enrollment deposit online by logging into myUCF (freshmen only).
 Click on: Student Self Service > Undergraduate Admissions > Application Status in the left navigation to submit your completed form and the deposit.

 - Search for scholarships and seek out financial aid opportunities.